rexTexTau/MethodExecuto/README.md

 * To supersede multiple test console apps and [Explicit] unit-tests in your solution;
 * To explore .Net assemblies without source code provided;
-* To consume .Net assemblies' particular method execution within your own app.
+* To consume .Net assemblies' particular methods within your own app.

 # Usage